Teuton-Roy/JobApplication/README.md

         ping db: executing Command

         ping: It's a tool to check readability of a network whether a device connected to a network or not.

+## ```Start the PostgreSQL service:```

+    docker run -d \ [-d means run in detach mode]

+    --name postgres_container \ [postgres_container name of the container]

+    -e POSTGRES_USER=postgres \ [username: postgres]

+    -e POSTGRES_PASSWORD=root1234 \ [password: root1234]

+    -e PGDATA=/data/postgres \ [PGDATA: specify for data directory for postgresql]

+    -v postgres:/data/postgres \ [-v mount a docker volume named postgres, /data/postgres: this is the path within the container used to persist postgresql data]

+    -p 5432:5432 \ [port mapping for container port]

+    --network postgres \ [network name postgres]

+    --restart unless-stopped \ [autometically restared unless explisitly stopped]

+    postgres [docker image name]

+    this are the parameters we should use to run postgresql...